 For definition and descriptive purposes we discussed each one of the trio individually, but they are an inseparable threesome.
 The composition of the nature of humans is consciousness and mind.
 Consciousness characterizes humans and is not possible without mind.
 Mind is the motor of consciousness and together they give rise to the nature of humans.

 In this chapter, we’ll deepen these characteristics and witness how they identify humankind as a unique species.
 They set the tone for the rest of the book.
 We will not resort to science, philosophy, or religion to answer the question what is the nature of humans?
 There are too many contradictory theories and the intention of The Explanation is not to be the arbitrator.
-Our role is to turn over the piece of the puzzle, set them right-side up, show the contours and how they assemble together.
+Our role is to turn over the pieces of the puzzle, set them right-side-up, show the contours and how they assemble together.
 We don’t start with the conjecture of other sources; we begin by establishing the pieces of the puzzle.

-This book, Audit of Humankind, will whet your appetite with down-to-earth reality of what it is to be human.
+This book, Audit of Humankind, will whet your appetite with the down-to-earth reality of what it is to be human.
 There is enough evidence to define humanity.
 Since you’ve read these lines, you’re human, and I’m sure you know it.
-With all your foibles, weaknesses, strengths, health and even mental issues, you’re still human.
+With all your foibles, weaknesses, strengths, health, and even mental issues, you’re still human.
 We’ll see many identifying signs.